 Source: Berghout, Anne M., Lokteff, Maegan, Paulsell, Diane.
 (2013).
 OPRE.
 Retrieved from http://www.acf.hhs.gov/programs/opre/resource/measuring-implementation-of-early-childhood-interventions-at-multiple

-This guide is written for a broad audience to clarify the what, why and how of logic models.
-What logic models are and the different types.
-Why a program should develop a logic model, and how a logic model can be used to guide implementation and plan for evaluation.
-This guide also includes templates and checklists that states can use to apply it to their specific SSIP.
-This guide provides useful explanations and definitions of evaluation terminology.
+This guide is written for a broad audience to clarify the what, why, and how of logic models: what logic models are and the different types; why a program should develop a logic model; and how a logic model can be used to guide implementation and plan for evaluation.
+The guide includes templates and checklists that states can use to apply it to their specific SSIP.
+It provides useful explanations and definitions of evaluation terminology.